itscubist/detSimMetuDBL_MATLAB/README.md

 # detSimMetuDBL_MATLAB
-Some detector simulation (Timepix, Diamond Detector...) and analysis code for proton beam uniformity in METU-DBL Radiation Test Facility
+Detector simulation (Timepix, Diamond Detector...) and analysis code for proton beam uniformity in METU-DBL Radiation Test Facility

 This is series of MATLAB codes that simulates response of two detectors to very high proton fluxes.
 Then it analyzes the responses and figure out whether detectors can measure the